 Alexa is an instantly familiar, always-available voice service ready to help or entertain on the go.
 Alexa is ready to play your favorite music, provide weather and news updates, answer questions, create lists, and much more.
-Like conversation among friends, her communication is natural, simple and fun, ensuring friction-free access to her wealth of information, products, and services.
+Like conversation among friends, communication is natural, simple and fun, ensuring friction-free access to wealth of information, products, and services.
 This section highlights how to build a compelling Alexa experience with your in-vehicle solution.

 Seamlessly integrated into your system

 Alexa is always ready to help.
 Unlike an app that must be launched, customers should be able to ask Alexa anything anywhere within your system, see Invoking Alexa.
 We believe the best in-vehicle Alexa experience is one that integrates into the system instead of duplicating functionality.
 Alexa should be an integrated part of the system, not a separate app that is launched.
 Alexa can complement the activities involved in driving, such as play music through your vehicle's media player, start navigation with the local navigation provider, or place calls using the vehicle's communication feature.

 Alexa must be implemented in a way that feels both integrated and consistent with the rest of your system while still offering familiarity for Alexa customers.
 When functionality doesn't already exist, the HMI should feel like Alexa is responding in a way that is integrated and consistent with the system.
 Alexa's response, both visually and audibly, should feel familiar to the Alexa experience and like a natural integration to your vehicle solution.